Marcin Gortat: Los Angeles Clippers (2018–2019)

 On June 26, 2018, Gortat was traded to the Los Angeles Clippers in exchange for Austin Rivers.
 On January 5, 2019, Gortat recorded a double-double with 18 points and 13 rebounds during a 121–111 win over the Suns.
 On February 7, he was waived by the Clippers.

 On February 16, 2020, Gortat officially announced his retirement from basketball.

+Back to Washington Wizards as assistant coach

+In October 2022, he joined the Wizards as temporary assistant coach.

+Gortat brought Polish Heritage Night (Polska Noc w NBA) back to the NBA for the first time since retiring.
+The 9th edition of this event will celebrate Polish heritage when Washington hosts the San Antonio Spurs with another Pole, Jeremy Sochan on the roster on March 24, 2023.